mnfst/manifest/CONTRIBUTING.md

 # CASE Contribution

-First off all, thanks you very much for contributing and Happy Hacktoberfest ! 🎉 🧙‍♂️
+Thanks you very much for contributing and Happy Hacktoberfest ! 🎉 🧙‍♂️

 [CASE](https://case.app/) is an Open-Source CRUD app generator that helps developers to build CRUD web applications in 15 minutes by focusing only on the data.